The Power of First Impressions: Looking Beyond the "Autism" Label

 [Practical Tips] Guidance for ECE Professionals and Parents

-Respect the "Safe Haven": If a child chooses a specific corner, respect that as their "Safe Haven."
-Once the child feels safe with you in their space, they will be much more likely to follow you into the wider classroom later.
+Respect the "Safe Haven": If a child consistently chooses a specific corner or shelf to decompress, respect that space as their "Safe Haven."
+Once the child learns that you respect their physical boundaries, they will be much more likely to trust you and venture out into the wider classroom later.

 Closing Thoughts: The Journey Begins

 My first encounter with Milo taught me that the "Autism" label is just a signpost, not the destination.
-By blending rigorous theory with the heart-centered approach of Nova Scotia’s ECE standards, I began to see Milo for who he truly was: a curious, focused, and capable young boy.
+By blending rigorous developmental theory with the heart-centered approach of Nova Scotia’s ECE standards, I began to see Milo for who he truly was: a curious, focused, and immensely capable young boy.

 Our first year was just beginning, and the silence in that corner was about to become the foundation for a profound transformation for both of us.